dmavrides/dmavrides.github.io/_pages/recs.md

 <a href="https://youtube.com/playlist?list=PLQB1S_bZYqjzyry9MGHrEFXUCUjddg33R">Here's a YouTube playlist</a> containing a couple videos from some of of my favorite channels (described below).
 There's also <a href="https://open.spotify.com/playlist/2DLYSie9MNjxxqJYwub1ct">this Spotify playlist</a> with a somewhat-curated variety of music/artists I like.

+Full disclosure - while making this page, instead of thinking "how can I make this as useful as I can to other people?"
+I was thinking more along the lines of "how could I make this page as useful as possible to my ~5-10 year ago self?"
+Your mileage may vary.

 Please send me recommendations of your own!
 {% include toc %}